 “A believer, after all, is someone in love; of all those in love, the most in love.”1

 Non-believers often fall into the category of jilted lovers.
-They would like to believe that life has meaning but something happened that convinced them that the world is characterized by pitiless indifference.
+They would like to believe that life has meaning but something happened that moved them to think that the world is characterized by pitiless indifference.

-A believer on the contrary is someone who feels that there is someone in whom we live and move and have our being.
+A believer on the contrary feels that there is someone in whom we live and move and have our being.

-One might question whether the personification is a consequence of a sense of attachment.
+One might question whether this sense of "someone" is a consequence of a sense of attachment.
 To which a believer will respond, “I sense the attachment goes both ways.”

-On this understanding, Michelangelo’s painting of the creation of Adam tells the truth, and so does the opening scene of Stanley Kubrick’s 2001: A Space Odyssey.
+If the attachment goes both ways, Michelangelo’s painting of the creation of Adam tells the truth; so does the opening scene of Stanley Kubrick’s 2001: A Space Odyssey.

-Finally, a monotheist dares believe, as lovers do, that truth and love and beauty are made to kiss each other, passionately.
+Finally, a monotheist dares believe, as lovers do, that truth and beauty are made to kiss each other, passionately.

-Which is why we have a charge to keep:
+Which is why we have a charge to keep (Deut 6:5):

 with all your heart,